tomjoht/simplifying-complexity/_docs/reducing-the-complexity-of-language.md

 Good communicators can extricate themselves from these assumptions and autopilot discourse.
 But it takes effort.
 The first steps must surely start with a recognition of specialized terms.
 And then a careful and brief definition of those terms.
 In other words, a glossary, presented as a gift to the user but really benefitting the author by way an increased awareness of language.

+{% comment %}
+integrate this quote:

+I’ve worked in too many IT shops where actual spoken communication and other forms of normal human social interaction were almost non-existent, and when interaction did happen it wasn’t pleasant.https://www.quora.com/Why-did-you-stop-being-a-software-developer Ciaran Irvine, former 18 Years as a Web Developer
+ {% endcomment %}
 ## Related reading

 To read more about the importance of glossaries in API documentation, check out the [Glossaries](/learnapidoc/docapis_glossary_section.html) topic in my [API documentation course](/learnapidoc/).